Published by Wisconsin Historical Society Press.

 Awards

-- Silver winner of the 2023 Midwest Book Award for Cookbooks/Crafts/Hobbies
+- 2023 Silver winnder of the Midwest Book Award for Cookbooks/Crafts/Hobbies

 - Library of Congress Centers for the Book Great Read title from the state of Wisconsin